delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Delaware Department of Corrections is the authority in charge of the state’s detention facilities.
 However, the DDOC does not provide an online platform where interested persons may locate Delaware inmates.
 Instead, the DDOC recommends that requestors use the Victim Information and Notification Everyday (VINE).
 Using the search function on the website, requestors may find Delaware inmates by name, ID number, or by case number.

 To use the name search, provide the inmate’s first and last name.
 If unsure about the inmate’s full name, the platform allows a partial search by providing at least the first two characters of the offender’s last name and checking the ‘Partial Name’ box.
-Requestors may also consider doing a partial name search if the inputted queries do not return any results.
+Requestors may also consider doing a partial name search if the input queries do not return any results.

 Persons may also search the VINE platform using the offender’s full ID number.
 Similarly, a partial search is available by providing at least the first four characters of the inmate’s ID number and checking the ‘Partial ID Number’ box.
 Note that requestors should omit any 0s at the beginning of the offender’s ID number.

 In addition to the above, interested persons may also find inmates by case number.
 In the same way, requestors may try a partial search if the full case number is unknown.
 To use a partial search, input at least the first four characters of the case number, and check the ‘Partial Case Number’ box.
 Ensure that any ’0’ at the beginning of the case number is omitted.
-Note that regardless of the search type, requestors may opt-in and out of viewing the offender’s photos.
+Note that regardless of the search type, requestors may opt in and out of viewing the offender’s photos.

 Records for inmates in county and city jails are also available on the VINE platform.
 VINE also allows requestors to register on the platform to receive notifications whenever an inmate’s status changes.
 These changes may include the inmate’s release or a transfer to another facility.